 Stage IV: The cancer has spread to other parts of the body.
 The original tumor can be any size, any grade, and may or may not have spread to the regional lymph nodes (any G).

-This staging system applies to most types of soft-tissue sarcoma except Kaposi sarcoma; GIST; infantile fibrosarcoma; sarcomas that begin in the central nervous system, which includes the brain or the lining around the brain and spinal cord; and sarcomas that begin in an organ or a hollow organ, such as the bowel or urinary tract.
+This staging system applies to most types of STS, except Kaposi sarcoma; GIST; infantile fibrosarcoma; sarcomas that begin in the central nervous system, which includes the brain or the lining around the brain and spinal cord; and sarcomas that begin in an organ or a hollow organ, such as the bowel or urinary tract.

 Recurrent: Recurrent cancer is cancer that comes back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.